HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 Overall, 59% of resources served on the web have a cache TTL that is too short compared to its content age.
 Furthermore, the median delta between the TTL and age is 25 days.

-When we break this out by first vs third party, we can also see that 70% of first party resources can benefit from a longer TTL.
+When we break this out by first vs third-party, we can also see that 70% of first-party resources can benefit from a longer TTL.
 This clearly highlights a need to spend extra attention focusing on what is cacheable, and then ensuring caching is configured correctly.

 <figure>
   <table>